 > Improved recall (by 24%)

-Previous generation note-taking is totally lacking in the workplace where knowledge is needed real-time during a meeting because it is as a result of this knowledge that decisions and actions are going to be made.
-A failure to understand what is happening can result in substantial risks due to sub-optimum results, which could include wasted staff time on projects/tasks, inefficiencies, loss of revenuer etc…
+Previous generation note-taking is totally lacking in the workplace where knowledge is needed in real-time during a meeting because it is a result of this knowledge that decisions and actions are going to be made.
+A failure to understand what is happening can result in substantial risks due to sub-optimum results, which could include wasted staff time on projects/tasks, inefficiencies, loss of revenue, etc…

-In a nutshell, if one makes the strategic decision to use a laptop when working with others you are a) using previous generation technology b) deskilling yourself!
+In a nutshell, if one makes the strategic decision to use a laptop when working with others you are a) using previous-generation technology and b) deskilling yourself!

 Very interesting!
 I will certainly now think about putting my laptop away especially when I am studying!
 I believe that knowledge is power, so can I now ask…What moment or memory makes you feel empowered and what do you do to empower yourself on a daily basis and why?

 I was facing another downturn in business as I was heavily reliant on clients in financial services and they had started to cut back due to their own cyclical downturn.